foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-Charian serialization allows flexible cross-program data exchange using only generic data exchange methods and protocols.
-This results in much simplified and more efficient data communication between collaborative programs than the traditional approach of building custom, data-model-dependent pipelines between these programs.
-Indeed, Charian opens the door towards [a vision of universal data exchange](#the-big-picture).
+Charian serialization allows flexible cross-program data exchange via generic data exchange methods and protocols, meaning much simpler and more efficient data communication between collaborative programs than the traditional approach of building and maintaining ad-hoc, data-model-dependent pipelines.
+Indeed, Charian is a technology that opens the door for [*universal data exchange*](#the-big-picture).

 In this repo, Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java).
 These implementations are clones of each other, meaning they share a near-identical programming design/structure/naming convention.
 Below we'll use the C# API as an example to explain Charian's concept and usage pattern.